 The true reasons personal training works (& it's not why you think)

--People generally respond well to encouragement, a few small words here and there keep them motoring on as well. -People typically also let themselves off the hook if left to their own devices and don't exercise as comprehensively or for as long, as in a PT session.
-Personal training clients get it all done and make a habit of it. -A rarely mentioned, but critical part of the motivation picture is the change of identity.
-This is in the sense of how one views themselves.
-If for instance you regard yourself as a fit, athletic person you are much more likely to take actions (such as regular exercise) to fit that sense of identity.
-It can be easy to see how this drives other people- often in seemingly irrational ways.
-Over time as a person becomes fitter they not only ingrain a routine but have that subtle changing of identity which strongly supports continued exercise adherence. *THERE IS A RELATIONSHIP BETWEEN PAYMENT & COMMITMENT I've had clients who've had the training paid for them by a family member or spouse or other and there is never the same level of commitment to the training.
-They are literally not invested.
-This can change with time, as it isn't rare for someone who once disliked exercise to have a shift in their motivation as they begin to see and feel results and find it less uncomfortable (& change identity as explained in point above).
-However to a large extent how much someone pays for something reflects the degree to which they value it.
-It isn't hard to imagine someone being on time for a 1 hour appointment they've paid $500 for!
-Personal Training doesn't cost that much, but the point is that part of paying is committing.
-Workshops that business's run to attract clients are often better attended if there's a fee- in part due to the perception it must be of value and also because people tend to want to see a return for the money forked out. *SAVES PEOPLE FROM THE PITFALLS OF INITIAL OVER ENTHUSIASM This may surprise some and is essentially the opposite of how many would imagine the Personal Training experience works.
-Training at an appropriate intensity matters and is something that takes knowledge and experience to get right, it's also a large part of the skill of effective exercise programming.
-The excitement and enthusiasm which comes with the start of a committing to an event like a half marathon or a body transformation package or some form of other goal or resolution can actually be the killer of the formation of an exercise habit.
-Go too hard too soon and you invite injury and ensuing disappointment and discouragement.
-Effective personal training involves managing intensity initially in a way which keeps a bit in reserve and keeps clients away from the danger zone.
+-People respond well to praise.
+A few positive words keeps them going. -People typically let themselves off the hook if left to their own devices.
+They don't do the range of exercises or go for as long as in a PT session.
+Personal training clients get it all done and make a habit of it. -A critical part of long term motivation is the change of identity.
+This is how one views themselves.
+If you think of yourself as a fit, athletic person you’re more likely to take actions to fit that sense of identity.
+Over time, as fitness increases, you not only ingrain a routine but have that subtle change of identity that drives you to exercise. *THERE IS A RELATIONSHIP BETWEEN PAYMENT & COMMITMENT Clients who have a personal trainer paid for, by a family member or spouse, are never as committed.
+They’re literally not invested.
+This can change with time, as it isn't rare for someone who disliked exercise to have a shift in motivation as they notice results and find it easier to bear (& change identity as explained).
+However, how much someone pays usually reflects how much they value it.
+You can imagine being likely to be on time for a 1 hour session you've paid $500 for!
+Personal Training doesn't cost that much, but the point is that part of committing is paying.
+When a business holds an event to attract client’s, attendance rate is higher when there's a fee- in part due to the perception it must be of value and also because of a tendency to want to see a return for the money forked out. *PREVENTS THE PROBLEM OF INITIAL OVER ENTHUSIASM This might be surprising, as it’s the opposite of how many imagine Personal Training works.
+Training at an appropriate intensity matters and it takes knowledge and experience to get right, it's also a big part of sound exercise programming.
+The excitement and enthusiasm which comes when you committ to an event like a half marathon or an 8 week weight loss challenge can actually kill the forming of an exercise habit.
+Go too hard too soon and you invite injury, which stops progress and can cost time and money.
+An effective personal trainer manages initial intensity and keeps clients away from the danger zone.